Return on Art

 The Governance Framework for Public Value

-Creative work produces measurable human outcomes.
+Creative work produces measurable public outcomes.

 What gets measured is what gets funded.